efat56/CollectionFramework/README.md

 TreeMap: A tree map is a map implementation that uses a red-black tree to store its entries.
 It maintains the entries in sorted order based on their natural ordering or a comparator provided during construction.

+LinkedHashMap: A linked hash map is a map implementation that maintains the insertion order of its entries in a doubly-linked list.
+It provides a predictable iteration order that is the order in which the entries were inserted.